dialt0ne/aks/README.md

 * Uses bash tab-completion for arguments, account names
 * Sets proper permissions on files/directories so only you can see your keys
-* Can imports keys/certificates based on existing environment variables
+* Can import keys/certificates based on existing environment variables

 ### How to install